zenalapp/zenalapp.github.io/_pages/about.md

   - /about.html
 ---

-I am pursuing a dual degree in Bioinformatics (PhD) and Statistics (MS) at the University of Michigan studying infectious disease transmission, infection, and evolution of antibiotic resistance in [Evan Snitkin’s lab](https://thesnitkinlab.com/).
+I am pursuing a dual degree in Bioinformatics (PhD) and Statistics (MS) at the University of Michigan studying infectious disease transmission, infection, and antibiotic resistance evolution in [Evan Snitkin’s lab](https://thesnitkinlab.com/).

 <!-- I'm interested in applying my data science skills to pressing global issues including health, poverty, and sustainable development. -->